-Due to their potent and fast-acting nature, many people choose to use essential oils for toenail fungus, particularly when more formal treatments have been unsuccessful.
-Toenail fungus is a common group of conditions in which a fungal infection attacks the tissue and the nail of the toe, causing discoloration, unusual nail growth, dry skin, inflammation, pain and various other symptoms.
-Fungi that can attack the toenail come in many different forms, although one of the most common toenail fungal infections is onychomycosis.
+Toenail fungus is a common group of conditions in which a fungal infection attacks the tissue and the nail of the toe, causing discoloration, unusual nail growth, dry skin, inflammation, pain, and various other symptoms.
+Fungi that can attack the toenail come in different forms, although one of the common and most difficult to cure toenail fungal infections is onychomycosis.
 Onychomycosis causes discoloration, thickening, and separation from the nail bed.
-Fungal infections can easily spread in warm, damp places, which is why places like public pools, locker rooms and gyms are such common places to catch these infections.
-Some of the other risk factors for toenail fungus include poor circulation, wounds near the toe or toenail, diabetes, poor immunity, advanced age or the use of closed-toe shoes.
-Things like damp socks, poor hygiene and the use of artificial nails and nail polish can all increase your risk of developing toenail fungus.
+Fungal infections can easily spread in warm, damp places, which is why places like public pools, locker rooms, and gyms are common places to catch these infections.
+The other risk factors for toenail fungus include poor circulation, wounds near the toe or toenail, diabetes, poor immunity, advanced age or the use of closed-toe shoes.
+Things like damp socks, poor hygiene, and the use of artificial nails and nail polish can all increase your risk of developing toenail fungus.
 We have incorporated the list of essential oils for the toenail fungus in this article.

 One of the oldest and most trusted remedies for fungal infections is cinnamon oil, thanks to its incredibly powerful active ingredients, which research has shown to be anti-fungal in nature.
 It can also boost immune protection against future infections.

-How to Use – You should dilute cinnamon oil in another carrier oil, such as coconut oil or jojoba oil, and then either topically apply the mixture directly to the toes, or use an eye dropper and apply it beneath the nail for fast effects.
+How to Use: You should dilute the cinnamon oil in another carrier oil, such as coconut oil or jojoba oil, and then either topically apply the mixture directly to the toes using a spray bottle or use an eyedropper and apply it beneath the nail directly on the fungus for fast effects.

 Tea Tree Oil

-How to Use – Always dilute tea tree oil with coconut oil or olive oil, and then apply 5-6 drops of the mixture to the toenails that are discolored, as well as any hard patches or callouses developing near the toenails.
+How to Use: Always dilute tea tree oil with coconut oil or olive oil, and then apply 5-6 drops of the mixture to the toenails that are discolored, as well as any hard patches or calluses developing near the toenails.

-With high levels of eugenol, one of the strongest anti-fungal compounds that naturally occur in nature, this essential oil is ideal for clearing up toenail fungus and treating athlete’s foot, while also strengthening the immune system and improving the healing speed of the toenail.
+With high levels of eugenol, one of the strongest antifungal compounds that naturally occur in nature, this essential oil is ideal for clearing up toenail fungus and treating athlete’s foot, while also strengthening the immune system and improving the healing speed of the toenail.

-How to Use – You should dilute this oil with another carrier oil, and then topically massage it on the toes and nail beds where you believe the fungal infection has taken root.
+How to Use: You should dilute this oil with another carrier oil, and topically massage it on the toes and nail beds where you believe the fungal infection has taken root.
 Reapply 1-2 times per day until the symptoms improve.

 Although many people don’t even know this oil exists, manuka oil has become very popular in recent years once its impressive antiviral and anti-fungal effects were discovered.
-It will eliminate the underlying infection, and help remove any permanent marks or damage on the skin itself.
+It will eliminate the underlying infection, and help remove any permanent marks or damage on the skin.

-As with so many other health conditions, peppermint oil can quickly soothe discomfort, relieve inflammation and strengthen the immune system to combat fungal infections on and beneath the toenail.
-It will also eliminate swelling and soothe pain, in the case of more advanced or severe infections.
+As with so many other health conditions, peppermint oil can quickly soothe discomfort, relieve inflammation, and strengthen the immune system to combat fungal infections on and beneath the toenail.
+It will also eliminate swelling and soothe pain, in the case of advanced or severe infections.

-Thymol is the active ingredient in thyme oil, and this antioxidant substance also has impressive anti-fungal effects.
-It will not only slow the spread of a toenail fungus, but will also stimulate the regrowth of healthy new cells to keep your feet looking their best.
+Thymol is the active ingredient in thyme oil, and this antioxidant also has impressive anti-fungal effects.
+It will not only slow the spread of a toenail fungus but will also stimulate the regrowth of healthy new cells to keep your feet looking their best.

-How to Use – If you have sensitive skin, mix oregano oil with coconut oil, but other people may want to simply apply 3-4 drops of oregano oil to their toenails once per day until the condition improves.
+How to Use: For people with sensitive skin, mixing oregano oil with coconut oil is recommended, others may simply apply 3-4 drops of oregano oil to their toenails once per day until the condition improves.